arielf/clean-push/README.md

 Automated git flow to produce safe, neat, rebased + sqashed PRs

-### First, terminology

-In the text below, there's repeated reference to two distinct branches.

-The 1st is the `main` branch you have branched from to do your development.
-This branch can be referred to by several names, among them:

-  - *master*
-  - *main*
-  - *parent branch* (although git doesn't really support parent/child relationships between branches, as branch names are just `refs`, i.e aliases for commit-ids)
-  - *CICD* branch (if we auto-deploy from it)
-  - The source of truth
-  - When this branch is used to release from, it may be called the *release* branch

-Similarly, different people may refer to the ephemeral branch they're developing on, as any of:

-  - *dev* or development branch
-  - *topic* branch
-  - *bug-fix* branch
-  - *feature* branch

-As far as `clean-push` is concerned, there are only two branches.
-In the below they are referred to as:

-  - `main` or `master`
-  - `dev`

-regardless of what they are actually called.

-`clean-push` queries the current branch (from which it was called) in runtime for the `dev` branch actual name.

-Figure out the *main* branch is harder.
-`clean-push` tries to check the following for existence, in order:

-  - "$1" (first, arg, if passed on the command line)
-  - `master`
-  - `main`

-Better heuristics for figuring out the later are welcome (please open a github issue).

 ### Have you ever been frustrated with `git` because: